 Ah, yes, bees gotta sting, birds gotta fly and dogs gotta … mouth, chew and chomp!
 What a great question!
 Thank you for taking the essential steps in finding a solution for precluding those “Jaws” interactions with your puppy’s sharp, needle-like teeth.
 Isn’t it amazing how something that small can cause that much pain and discomfort?

 I have a few suggestions to help you teach your dog how to use his mouth appropriately, including when, where and how.
 As a certified professional dog trainer, I like to first address why it’s important to provide dogs with appropriate outlets for chewing and mouthing.
-Then we will explore specific training exercises that are similar to the lessons I teach in my dog and puppy training classes.
+Then we will explore specific training exercises that are similar to the lessons I teach my private dog training clients and in my dog and puppy training classes.

 Regarding training exercises and a management plan, I’ve divided the following information into sections that cover the above topics, including chewing, mouthing and biting:

 - When it comes to chewing, it’s vital to set your dog up for success.
 You can teach and reward the behaviors you want by doing the following: Provide acceptable and rewarding chew items that your dog enjoys, especially when you have company and might not have enough time to interact with your dog.
-Chew bones, interactive food toys and other dog friendly (and safe) toys should be available for your dog at all times.
+Chew bones (check with your vet to make sure items are safe for teeth), interactive food toys and other dog friendly (and safe) toys should be available for your dog at all times.

 - Reward your dog for making the right choices.
 You’ll also want to place emphasis in teaching your dog that chewing on those allowable items is the right choice.
 This means that you’ll want to reward him with extra treats, petting and praise whenever he is chewing on those items — at least initially, until you observe him in action choosing his doggy items and ignoring forbidden articles.
 Once he’s doing that, you can acknowledge with good ol’ praise.
 However, I’d reward with a treat on occasion just to provide extra positive reinforcement.
 After all, it never hurts to say “Thank you!”